Moving to the Algarve

 Expats have been moving to the Algarve for decades for the abundance of warm sunshine, the top-class seafood and the slower pace of life.
 Located on the southern coast of Portugal, rich valleys and picturesque beaches have made this region a popular choice for retirees.

 Although the cost of living has started to catch up with other European destinations, the Algarve still has much to offer for those seeking a new life in the sun.
-There are thousands of foreigners in the area, and those who make the effort to integrate with their local community and learn the language are usually welcomed with open arms.
+There are thousands of foreigners in the area.
+Those who make the effort to integrate with their local community and learn the language are usually welcomed with open arms.

 Expats moving to the Algarve should be cautioned about the stagnant state of the economy.
-There is a lack of job opportunities in the region, and if one does not speak Portuguese the chances of finding employment are low.
+There's a lack of job opportunities in the region.
+If one doesn't speak Portuguese the chances of finding employment are low.

 Expats should also be prepared for some degree of culture shock, especially when it comes to the glacial pace at which life is lived.
-Bureaucracy can be painfully slow, and difficulty in dealing with town halls and government departments can be a source of major frustration.
+Bureaucracy can be painfully slow.
+Difficulty in dealing with town halls and government departments can be a source of major frustration.